Hybr®

 5. For Redirect URI, enter myapp://auth.

-6. Under Permissions, select the Grant admin consent to openid and offline_access permissions check box.
+6. Under Permissions, select the Grant Admin consent to openid and offline_access permissions check box.

 7. Select Register.